quintel/documentation/general/merit_order.md

 #### Switching the module on and off

-The module can be switched on and off using the switch on the Merit Order slide or by using the checkbox in settings menu, see Figure 1.
-As of 2016, the merit order is switched on by default.
+The module can be switched on and off using the switch on the Merit Order slide, see Figure 1.
+The merit order is switched on by default.

 #### The Merit Order table and chart

-There are five dedicated output elements associated with the Merit Order module: two tables and three charts.
+There are five dedicated figures associated with the Merit Order module: two tables and three charts.
 The first two charts provide insight in the result of the merit order calculation by showing the hourly electricity mix and the hourly electricity price.

 ![Figure 2: Merit Order hourly supply chart](../images/20160809-screenshot-hourly-supply.png)